jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Creating tables.md

 ![Tables in Dynamic Data](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/SpVXMM26nqpr1MZ15x34m_dd-tables.png "Tables in Dynamic Data")

 1. Open an existing solution or [create a new solution](<./../../../Jigx Builder _code editor_/Create a new Jigx Solution.md>) in Jigx Builder.
-2. &#x20;Expand the database folder and click on the **default.jigx** file.
+2. Expand the database folder and click on the **default.jigx** file.
 3. Use IntelliSense (ctrl+space) in the editor, select **tables**, and press enter.
 4. Type the name of your table and provide a null value, for example, `employee: null`.
-Take note of the table name formats below:&#x20;
+Take note of the table name formats below:
    - Table names must be in lowercase
    - The first character must start with a letter
    - The name can contain alphanumeric or symbols '-' and '\\\_'